Decentralized Collaborative Learning Framework for Next POI Recommendation: EXPERIMENTS

 \textbf{Remove Semantic Neighbors (SN)}.
 To verify the usefulness of semantic neighbors, we only allow local models to learn knowledge from geographical neighbors.
-Accordingly, we observe obvious performance drops (20\% on average for all metrics) for both datasets.
-As such, knowledge learned from semantic neighbors is indispensable to address the data sparsity issues.
-In addition, considering the performance of removing geographical neighbors, it can be proven that geographical neighbors can provide more valuable information compared to semantic neighbors.
+Similarly, mutual information maximization for aggregating knowledge from two types of neighbor is removed.
+Accordingly, we observe obvious performance drops (20\% on average for all metrics) from both datasets.
+As such, the knowledge learned from semantic neighbors is indispensable for addressing the data sparsity issues.
+In addition, considering the performance of removing geographical neighbors, it can be proven that geographical neighbors can provide more valuable information compared with semantic neighbors.
+Besides, as mentioned above, distance prediction is a more influential self-supervised task compared with category prediction.
+Thus, we can conclude that, in POI recommendation, although semantic factors significantly affect the recommendation performance, geographical factors do play more important roles.
+On this basis, in the future research and deployment of decentralized POI recommendation systems, resources can be slightly skewed to geographical factors (e.g., assigning more geographical neighbors).

-\textbf{Remove Mutual Information Maximization to combine knowledge from two types of neighbors (MIM)}.
+\textbf{Remove Mutual Information Maximization (MIM)}.
 Given two enhanced models learned separately from two types of neighbors with the attention mechanism, we design a mutual information maximization task to further combine these enhanced models into a fully personalized local model.
 To verify the effectiveness of this task, we simply use the average method rather than MIM to combine the two enhanced models.
 As a consequence, we observe a noticeable decrease of recommendation performance (7\% on average for all metrics) for both datasets.
 Thus, the inclusion of MIM is important to the information fusion of two different types of neighbors.

+However, the MIM process is fully performed on-device and high computational overhead might crash the devices.
+To verify whether the computational overhead added is reasonable to low-power devices, we record the training time where MIM is not included and MIM is included.
+Please note the time is the average time per user per epoch.
+The results are shown in Figure \ref{fig:something2}.
+We can observe significant increases of training time if MIM is included.
+This is because all POI embeddings are updated during the MIM process.
+However, the MIM component is able to significantly improve each local model's recommendation accuracy with only around 6 seconds' time added to the aggregation step on top of its plain counterpart without MIM.
+Furthermore, as MIM is performed during the model aggregation, this does not affect the inference time of the final model.

 \textbf{Remove Privacy Protection (PP)}.
 In DCLR, we exploit differential privacy mechanism to avoid privacy breaches during the processes of neighbor identification and communication.
 To measure the influence of differential privacy mechanism on the performance of DCLR, we remove the privacy protection.
 After that, the performance is slightly improved by 3\% on average for all metrics and both datasets.
 This reflects that our model can provide strong privacy protection with only a little sacrifice in recommendation quality.